Saturday Night Live Recap: Welcome Back, Stefon!

 “What if it’s good?” asks Michael Che of a potential Trump sex tape featuring Stormy Daniels.
 “Are you prepared to see Donald Trump tear up some ass?”
 As the audience ponders this big question, the rest of Update’s first half considers White House turnover and the media’s treatment of all things Trump.
 “Stop teasing us if there’s no payoff,” Colin Jost says of bold headlines about Daniels and the Mueller investigation.
 “I’ll tell the media the same thing I told my high school girlfriend: I’m totally fine waiting, but then you’ve got to stop rubbing the outside of my pants.”
 Then Betsy DeVos (McKinnon) makes an appearance to defend her terrible 60 Minutes interview: “I may not be very good on camera, but behind the scenes my ideas are much worse.”
 The text of the monologue is straightforward and to the point, while McKinnon’s portrayal of a chipper idiot speaks volumes.

 In the second half, there are a few Update jokes but the time is primarily taken by Pete Davidson and, oh yes, the return of Stefon!
 Davidson is not impressed by Cleveland Cavaliers basketball player Kevin Love’s essay about a panic attack.
-“Leave it to the big boys,” Davidson says, opening up about a terrifying encounter with his uncle and having suicidal thoughts at the age of eight.
+“Leave it to the big boys,” Davidson says, opening up about a terrifying encounter with his uncle and having suicidal thoughts at the age of 8.
 The laugh lines aren’t as important as the assured performance, which is brutally honest and very funny.
 Then, of course, Stefon kills it in his big return to Studio 8H.
 (It certainly helps that John Mulaney swings by to help write this segment, and he makes an appearance as Stefon’s leopard-print-tie wearing lawyer, Shy.)
-Among Stefon’s name drops: Verne Troyer, Roman J. Israel Esq. and Farrah-cauns — that is, Leprechauns that look like Farrah Fawcett. (“But also, yes, Minister Farrakhan will be there.”)
+Among Stefon’s name drops: Verne Troyer, Roman J. Israel Esq. and Farrah-cauns — that is, leprechauns that look like Farrah Fawcett. (“But also, yes, Minister Farrakhan will be there.”)

 Sacred Rock